Meta facebook tracking pixel

 Chemotherapy

-Systemic (whole body) chemotherapy, often used in conjunction with a radical cystectomy, is designed to destroy cancer cells that may have spread beyond the bladder.
-Systemic chemotherapy is most often administered intravenously (through a vein).
-Common drug combinations include “MVAC” (a mix of methotrexate, vinblastine, doxorubicin and cisplatin) and “GC” (gemcitabine plus cisplatin).
+Systemic (whole body) chemotherapy, often given before or after radical cystectomy, is designed to destroy cancer cells that may have spread beyond the bladder.
+Common drug combinations include MVAC (a mix of methotrexate, vinblastine, doxorubicin and cisplatin) and GC (gemcitabine plus cisplatin).
 Systemic chemotherapy is most often administered prior to surgery (neoadjuvant), but is sometimes given after surgery (adjuvant).
+When given prior to surgery, chemotherapy can destroy microscopic metastatic disease, increasing the chance that surgery will be successful.

-Chemotherapy is also given as the primary treatment for bladder cancer that is not treatable with surgery or is metastatic (has spread from the bladder to other organs).
+Systemic chemotherapy can be the initial treatment for bladder cancer that is not treatable with surgery or is metastatic (has spread from the bladder to other organs).

 Radiation Therapy

-In certain situations, people with muscle-invasive bladder cancer are sometimes given the option of radiation therapy as an alternative to radical cystectomy.
-Radiation therapy is most commonly given in combination with chemotherapy.
+In certain situations, people with muscle-invasive bladder cancer are given the option of radiation therapy as an alternative to radical cystectomy.
+This treatment works better in smaller and less invasive tumors.
+Radiation therapy is most commonly given in combination with low-dose systemic chemotherapy.
+The chemotherapy makes the tumors more sensitive to the radiation treatment.

 Targeted Therapy